-A time-honoured weekend activiy is to hop in the car and stop in at little wineries on the way.
+A time honoured weekend activity is to hop in the car and stop in at little wineries on the way.
 My favourite region for this in Victoria is the King Valley.

-There are speciality stores selling craft beer in many of our cities.
+There are specialty stores selling craft beer in many of our cities.
 Go in and ask the usually very friendly staff for recommendations.

 Aussies are serious about their coffee, particularly in Melbourne, where it’s treated almost like a religion.